-- Before use, read the Instructions for Use Manual. - DO NOT reuse test strips.
-Test strips should be disposed after a single use. - Discard used test strips according to local regulations. - Remove the test strip from the vial only when ready to test. - Do not use the test strip if the expiration date has passed, for this may cause inaccurate results. - Do not tamper with the test strip. - If the test result is higher or lower than expected, run a control solution test to confirm test strip performance. - If the control solution result is out of range, remove the test strip vial from the point of use and repeat the control solution test with the new test strip vial. - 2.
-If the control solution test is within the expected range, repeat the patient test. - If the patient test result is higher or lower than expected, perform the glucose test on an alternate method and consult the healthcare professional.
+- Prior to use, read the Instructions for Use Manual. - DO NOT reuse test strips.
+Test strips should be disposed after a single use. - Discard used test strips according to local regulations. - Remove the test strip from the vial only when ready to test. - Do not use the test strip if the expiration date has passed, for this may cause inaccurate results. - Do not tamper with the test strip. - If test result is higher or lower than expected, run a control solution test to confirm test strip performance. - 1.
+If control solution result is out of range, remove test strip vial from point of use and repeat control solution test with new test strip vial. - 2.
+If control solution test is within expected range, repeat patient test. - If patient test result is higher or lower than expected, perform glucose test on alternate method and consult healthcare professional.